DillonKyle/geo-server/README.md

 ### Store the Region, S3 Bucket Name, Access Key ID, and Secret Access Key Id in a .env file

 ---

+# Current API:

+---

+### Upload to S3:
+`localhost:8080/upload/`
+POST Request with form containing geo_file:path-to-file

+### Download from S3:
+`localhost:8080/download/:key`
+GET Request where key=filename of object to download

+### Generate Cut/Fill Report"
+`localhost:8080/cut-fill/:topo/:base`
+POST Request where topo=filename of object to measure and base=filename of object to measure against

+### Get EPSG Code from file:
+`localhost:8080/epsg/:tif`
+POST request where tif=filename of object to analyze

+---